KelH83/nc_news/README.md

 - **API:** https://northcoders-news-iumv.onrender.com/api
 - **Backend repo:** https://github.com/KelH83/backend-project-nc_news

+For the live site please use one of the following usernames to log in and vote/post comments etc:

+tickle122

+weegembump

+grumpy19

+happyamy2016

+cooljmessy

+jessjelly

+The password is not functional(yet) so you can enter anything

 ## Features

 - **News Article Retrieval**: The app fetches news articles from a the API.